-Webhook is termed so, as it is a ‘software hook over the web’.
+Webhook is a ‘software hook over the web’.
 It is an automated message sent by apps at the occurrence of an event.
-In simple terms, webhook can be defined as a method of sending notifications (much like SMS notifications) using HTTP POST callbacks which are small code snippets linked to a web app.
+In simple terms, a webhook can be defined as a method of sending notifications (much like SMS notifications) using HTTP POST callbacks which are small code snippets linked to a web app.

-Since Webhooks are events that trigger an action that is majorly used for communication between systems, they can be utilized to provide you an application with fast & easy integration with any CRM or ERP, Popup screen, automatic call back, or any outbound campaign.
+Since Webhooks are events that trigger an action that is majorly used for communication between systems, and you can utilize them to provide your application with fast & easy integration with any CRM or ERP, Popup screen, automatic call back, and to any outbound campaign.

 Webhooks follow an event-based output mechanism.
 Each subscribed event (that can be changed) triggers a set of actions that happen without asking for it, as soon as the event takes place.
 It can be used to trigger events like web-callback that are pre-defined by Ziwo.

 For example, as soon as the client approaches the website, they are notified with the information that they might be seeking without asking for it by defining a technical or business process at their end.
-This is done using webhook which increases customer engagement and helps in the overall growth of the company.
+The process is based here on using webhook which increases customer engagement and helps in the overall growth of the company.

 Webhook helps to have real-time (or close to it) information about specific events.
-Thus, third-parties don’t need to contact Ziwo in order to set up the technical or business processes.
-It lightens the development and accounts for an automated system.
+Thus, third parties don’t need to contact Ziwo in order to set up the technical or business processes. surely, it lightens the development and accounts for an automated system.
 You don’t have to check for new information.
-Instead, when something happens, the data is pushed to your system whether it’s in your in-house system or an application that’s not yet integrated.
+Instead, when something happens, the system pushes the data to your system whether it’s in your in-house system or an application that’s not yet integrated.

 By just telling where to send the HTTP POST request, you shall get the notification telling what exactly happened.
 A large waste of time and resources is saved since you don’t need to poll for a list of all your files.
 Or else you’ll need to monitor, keep a record of new updates and sync that information across all the servers that need those updates.